segpacto/gql-gateway/Readme.md

         user: User
     }
 ```
-> This will automatically indicate to the GraphQl server that the Type `User` will have another field named products which means, the `Product` relations.
+> This will automatically indicate to the GraphQl server that the Type `User` will have another field named products, actually the `Product` service relation.

 - Finally, extend `GraphQl` resolvers:
 ```js